darkfeline/dantalian/doc/dev/libop.rst

    place.
 They must be unlinked and remade.)
 Symbolic links are unlinked and a new symbolic link is made then relinked.
-Filename conflicts are resolved and reported (if a file with the same name is made in between moving the directory and creating the symbolic link, for example).
+Filename conflicts are resolved and reported (if a file with the same name is made in between deleting and creating the symbolic link, for example).

 .. method:: maketree()